Online Sex Therapy & Couples Counseling in New York.

 Q: Are you licensed to see clients in this state?

 A: Yes.
-I hold licensure to practice in both New York and North Carolina.
+I hold licensure to practice in both New York and North Carolina as well as across 40+ states via PsyPact.

 Q: How long does therapy take?